Important: This section is only for final, post-defence submission of theses and dissertations.

 - Select the character(s) you want in Character Map, and then copy and paste it directly into the cIRcle submission form.

-If neither of these options works for you or the inserted characters won’t display properly in cIRcle, leave them as plain (ASCII) text and they will be corrected by a thesis metadata reviewer.
+If neither of these options works for you or the inserted characters won’t display properly in cIRcle, leave them as plain (ASCII) text and they will be corrected as much as possible by a thesis metadata reviewer.